Web scraping is driving four big revolutions in the real estate industry: business intelligence, investment, marketing, and PropTech.

 Historically, web scrapers were only available to large corporations that could afford to hire development teams to build and run them.
 With the rise of web scraping platforms like Apify, firms can completely automate the collection and processing of real estate data with minimal IT investment.

 As a cloud-based web scraping platform, Apify manages the infrastructure and the systems that scale with you, whether you need tens, thousands or millions of results.
-Using the pre-built Zillow scraper on the Apify Store, your team can focus less on IT and more on using the data to build better businesses.
+Using a pre-built real estate scraper on the Apify Store, your team can focus less on IT and more on using the data to build better businesses.

 Author: Bryce Davies